bookofproofs/bookofproofs.github.io/_sources/branches/logic/interpretation-of-propositions-the-law-the-excluded-middle.md

 ---
-As [mentioned above][bookofproofs$7873], the German mathematician <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Leibniz/">Gottfried Wilhelm von Leibniz</a> (1646 - 1716) postulated that _Every judgment is either true or false._ This became known as the **Law of Excluded Middle**.
+As [mentioned above][bookofproofs$7873], the German mathematician [Gottfried Wilhelm von Leibniz][bookofproofs$Leibniz] (1646 - 1716) postulated that _Every judgment is either true or false._ This became known as the **Law of Excluded Middle**.
 The law of excluded middle only holds in propositional logic `$PL0$` because of its special semantics.
 We are now able to formally restate the Law of Excluded Middle and define the semantics of `$PL0$`.

 ---